clay-curry/clay-curry/README.md

 # howdy

-welcome to my GitHub profile.
+welcome to my GitHub profile. to learn more about me, visit [my portfolio](https://www.claycurry.com/g).
 <!--

 # howdy